Qabel/qabel.github.io/Qabel-Protocol-Drop.md

 ## Drop IDs

-Drops are identifief by a bit value of a certain length as ID.
+Drops are identified by a bit value of a certain length as ID.
 Coding is "URL friendly Base64".
 See "RFC 4648": http://www.ietf.org/rfc/rfc4648.txt "Base 64 Encoding with URL and Filename Safe Alphabet".
 Proposed is 256 bit (32 byte) secure random number.
 (This is on par with 43 ASCII bytes.)

 ## Memory / Data Model for Drop

-A server contains all possible (possibly not manifested= drop IDs.
-Each of these contain the single messages as a FIFO ordered by the time of their arrival.
+A server contains all possible (possibly not manifested drop IDs.
+Each of these contain the single message as a FIFO ordered by the time of their arrival.

 The messages get managed separatedly by drop.